A Framework for Benchmarking Clustering Algorithms

 A common approach is to run the algorithms on a variety of benchmark datasets and compare their outputs to the reference, ground truth groupings that are provided by experts.

 However, it is not rare for research papers/graduate theses to consider only a small number of datasets.
 We regularly come across the same 5–10 test problems from the UCI database.
-This is obviously too few to make any evaluation rigorous enough.
+This is obviously too few to make any evaluation rigorous enough and may lead to overfitting [51, 52, 63].

 Other authors propose their own datasets, but do not test their methods against other benchmark suites.
 This might lead to biased conclusions.